-Problem: Wind swooshing up tall elevator shafts was stalling exterior door closure, a serious safety concern.
+Problem: Wind swooshing up tall elevator shafts were stalling exterior door closure, a serious safety concern.

 “Dad grabbed a napkin and drew a spiral cable device similar to those on overhead doors,” he said.